lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 .. _DP0-3-Portal-3-Step-5:

 Step 5.
-Visualize in 3-D trajectory of the TNO by viewing the 2-D projection of its orbit
+Visualize in 3-D the trajectory of the TNO by viewing the 2-D projection of its orbit
 =========================================================================================

 5.1.
 Navigate again to the ADQL query interface.